FengD/musical-octopotato/README.md

 Then execute the `run_local.sh` script, it will start the backend services.

-To be able to run the front end, you should clone the project in the www/ folder of any apache installation ([installation][7] for Ubuntu )
+To be able to run the front end, you should clone the project in the www/ folder of any apache installation ([Installation][7] for Ubuntu).
 The application will now be available at: [http://localhost:8282/musical-octopotato/clientAngular/app/#/mixes][6] and any changes done in the frontend end will automatically be rendered.

 To stop the backend services, run the `stop_local.sh` script.